Easy Everyday Oats

 2-3 cups unsweetened plant milk – soy, almond, rice, hemp, whatever

 Toss all dry ingredients into a high speed blender or food processor.
 Grind the oats down so they’re more like a rough flour.
 Add the banana and 1 1/2 cups milk.
 Blend again on low.
 Continue adding milk until you achieve desired consistency.
 These should end up thicker than instant pancake mixes, almost like a soft biscuit dough.
 Drop in raw walnuts or pecans for a nutty twist.
+Let batter rest for 10 minutes.
 Cook in a non-stick griddle as usual!
 Feel free to stir in blueberries, strawberries, or raspberries as you wish!
 I spread with apple butter to avoid using maple syrup.